vignaesh01/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/README.md

 - Permissions in Dataverse to perform the requested operations
 - For plugin trace logs, ensure Plugin Trace Log is enabled in the environment

-## Install (global .NET tool)
+## Install as global .NET tool

-- Install:
-  - dotnet tool install -g DataverseDevToolsMcpServer
+dotnet tool install --global vignaesh01.dataversedevtoolsmcpserver
-- Update:
-  - dotnet tool update -g DataverseDevToolsMcpServer
-- Uninstall:
-  - dotnet tool uninstall -g DataverseDevToolsMcpServer
-- Verify:
-  - dotnet tool list -g

 Note: The executable command name is the tool command published with the package.
 If unsure, check with dotnet tool list -g.